lloydadrl-aws/nihongo-interpreter/README.md

 Navigate into your designated workspace room and ensure a fresh, completely blank assistant chat window is open.

 Return to your terminal, press [ENTER], and the system console will attach seamlessly!

-Press [ENTER] again whenever you wish to start or stop live recording segments.
-Translations will stream instantly to your terminal screen.